Unique Collection Of Japanese Toys Leaving Beverley For A New Home In Durham

 Helena Cox, the curator of the ‘Reflections of Japan in East Yorkshire’ exhibition, said:

-“I am beyond delighted that this exhibition has now led to a lasting legacy, allowing to see Jane’s amazing collection in the perfect environment for study and learning more about it.
+“I am beyond delighted that this exhibition has now led to a lasting legacy, allowing people to see Jane’s amazing collection in the perfect environment for study and learning more about it.

 “I would like to thank everybody who has been to see the exhibition and attended the talks we put on about it.
 I would also like to thank all our contributors who made it all possible, and now my heartfelt thanks to Jane and to the Oriental Museum at Durham University for continuing the work of promoting Japanese culture in this country.”